Khanathan/C-Chat-Server-Client/README.md

 # C Multi-Client Chat Server
-A multi-threaded messaging system using TCP sockets which enables multiple clients to connect to a centralized chat server.
+A multi-threaded chat server using TCP sockets which enables multiple clients to connect to a centralized chat server.

 ## Overview
 This project implements a complete client-server architecture with the following features: